jemaltahir/tuni-container-exercises/README.md

 ```sh
 podman images
 ```

-Now let's start to run the container as a background process and later we will inspect it while it is running in the background.
+2.2 Now let's start to run the container as a background process and later we will inspect it while it is running in the background.
 To start a container as a background process we will issue the following command:

 ```sh
 podman run -itd --name myos ubuntu bash
 ```

+List all containers running in the system (use podmans help)?

+We can refer to the container using CONAINER ID or container name in our case myos.
+Enter into the one of the running container in your OS, for example conatiner myos, and run a shell command `ls` ?
+Consult podman help.